wangziqi2013/wangziqi2013.github.io/_posts/2018-05-21-Base-Delta-Immediate-Compression.markdown

 "encoding algorithm" bits.
 The decoder simply takes the base and adds the sign-extended 2's complement onto every delta and produces the decompressed cache line.

+When a cache line is brounght into the L2 cache or written from the higher level, it needs to be compressed by the cache controller.
+The cache controller consists of all hardware encoders of different input and output parameters running in parallel.
+A special priority decoder selects the scheme with the highest compression ratio.
+The resulting compressed line is then written into the 64 byte data storage together with its tag.

+If B&Delta;I is used for compression, the process is divided into two stages.
+In the first stage, the circuit finds out smaller values and compresses them using fewer bits.
+The locations of values that have been compressed are represented using a bit mask.
+Then in the second stage, the circuit selectively compresses only values on those locations where the bit is clear.
+The first location with a clear bit will be chosen as the base value.